tegorman13/Dissertation/docs/Sections/diss_full_gfm.md

 in R, we compared BIC values between linear model 1 (BIC=14604.00) and linear model 3 (BIC = 14587.64).
-The lower BIC value of model 3 suggests a modest advantage for predicting performance using a similarity measure computed with two c values over similarity computed with a single c value.
-When fit with separate c values, the best fitting $c$ parameters for the model consistently optimized such that the c value for the varied group (c=.00008) was smaller in magnitude than the c value for the constant group (c= .00011).
-Recall that similarity decreases as a Gaussian function of distance (equation 1 above), and a smaller value of c will result in a more gradual drop-off in similarity as the distance between training throws and testing solutions increases.
+The lower BIC value of model 3 suggests a modest advantage for predicting performance using a similarity measure computed with two $c$ values over similarity computed with a single $c$ value.
+When fit with separate $c$ values, the best fitting $c$ parameters for the model consistently optimized such that the $c$ value for the varied group (c=.00008) was smaller in magnitude than the $c$ value for the constant group (c= .00011).
+Recall that similarity decreases as a Gaussian function of distance (equation 1 above), and a smaller value of $c$ will result in a more gradual drop-off in similarity as the distance between training throws and testing solutions increases.

 In summary, our modeling suggests that an instance-based model which assumes equivalent generalization gradients between constant and varied